WWE News: Hall Of Famer Confirmed For Huge Match At ‘SummerSlam’ – Updated Card

 Ziggler didn’t really want to face off against his surprise, so he fled from the ring and ended up being met by Sweet Chin Music from Michaels.
 While “The Showoff” was able to get away from Goldberg on Raw, he won’t be able to escape him on Sunday night.

 Earlier this month, The Inquisitr reported that the rumors were really heating up about Goldberg’s return to face Ziggler at SummerSlam.
-Now, WWE has confirmed the speculation and for the second time this summer, Goldberg will have a match after not being in the ring for years.
+Now, WWE has confirmed the speculation, and for the second time this summer, Goldberg will have a match after not being in the ring for years.

-In June, Goldberg faced The Undertaker at WWE Super ShowDown and it was a dream match happening for the first-time ever.
-After suffering an injury a few minutes in, the match ended up going downhill fast and Goldberg didn’t want that to be his lasting legacy in professional wrestling.
+In June, Goldberg faced The Undertaker at WWE Super ShowDown, and it was a dream match happening for the first time ever.
+After suffering an injury a few minutes in, the match ended up going downhill fast, and Goldberg didn’t want that to be his lasting legacy in professional wrestling.

-Ziggler has been insulting legends and Hall of Famers lately which has added to the speculation of Goldberg’s return.
+Ziggler has been insulting legends and Hall of Famers lately, which has added to the speculation of Goldberg’s return.

 After the big announcement on Monday Night Raw, there are nine confirmed matches for SummerSlam with more possibly coming this week.
 Here is the updated card as of Tuesday, August 6, 2019.